Pion condensation at rotation in magnetic field, electric and scalar potential wells: Meissner effect and London law in relativistic region

 \subsection{Rotation of empty neutral vessel}

 If { rotated is the empty neutral vessel}, $n_{\rm ex}=0$, $\vec{j}_{\rm ex}=0$, then there is no reason for the appearance of the London moment.
-If the external magnetic field is absent, for $\Omega >\Omega_c$ there may appear a supervortex with a current density in the co-moving frame given by $j_\theta^\pi \simeq 2e\nu\phi_0^2/r$, cf. Eq. (\ref{jlab}).
+If the external magnetic field is absent, for $\Omega >\Omega_c$ there may appear a supervortex with a current density in the comoving frame given by $j_\theta^\pi \simeq 2e\nu\phi_0^2/r$, cf. Eq. (\ref{jlab}).
 This case was considered in Sects. \ref{HzeroNonint}, \ref{HzeroSelfint}.
-However already for much lower values of the angular velocity, for $\Omega_c\gg\Omega >\Omega_c^{\rm AB}$, there may appear a supervortex resting in the co-moving frame (with $j_\pi =0$).
-This case was analysed in Sect. \ref{Aharonov-sect}.
+However already for much lower values of the angular velocity, for $\Omega_c\gg\Omega >\Omega_c^{\rm AB}$, there may appear a supervortex resting in the comoving frame (with $j_\pi =0$).
+This case was analyzed in Sect. \ref{Aharonov-sect}.

 In Sects. \ref{HNonint}, (\ref{HSelfint}) we did not take into account possibility of the Meissner effect occurring at least in a sufficiently weak external magnetic field.
 Approximation of the uniform magnetic field employed in Ref. \cite{Zahed} at $\lambda\to 0$ proves to be approximately fulfilled only for $H\simeq H_{c2}(1-O(\lambda|\phi|^2 l_\phi^2))$, when the condensate term can be considered as small in Eq. (\ref{pipi}), and provided the condition $\Omega >\Omega_c^H (H=H_{c2})$ is fulfilled, cf. Eq. (\ref{OmH}).
 Moreover, this solution holds only for $N(H_{c2})\sim |eH_{c2}|R^2\gg 1$ and for $\kappa \gg 1$.
-In the latter case there exists a region of fields, $H_{c1}<H<H_{c2}$, in which we deal either with the supervortex or with the lattice of vortices, see derivations in Appendices A and B. For $H<H_{c1}$ (for $\Omega >\Omega_c^H (H=0)$) the magnetic field is fully expelled from the vessel due to the Meissner effect. \\
+In the latter case there exists a region of fields, $H_{c1}<H<H_{c2}$, in which we deal either with the supervortex or with the lattice of vortices, see derivations in Appendices \ref{AppendixA} and \ref{AppendixB}.
+For $H<H_{c1}$ (for $\Omega >\Omega_c^H (H=0)$) the magnetic field is fully expelled from the vessel due to the Meissner effect. \\